nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User request for a previously entered command.

-2. WhereTourGo retrieves the command and displays it in the command box.<br>
+2. WhereTourGo retrieves the command and displays it in the command box.

-Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
 There is no previously entered command.

   * 1a1.
 The command is reset to the current command's original form.

-  Use case ends
+    Use case ends.

 **UC11 - Undo an Operation**

 **UC12 - Redo an Operation**

 **UC13 - Export a Contact by Index**

-***Preconditions: User has <u>listed all contacts UC02</u>***
+***Preconditions: User has <u>listed all contacts UC02</u>.***

 **MSS**

 1. User requests to export a specific contact in the list.

 2. WhereTourGo exports the contact.

     Use case ends.